phenotypic/homebridge-web-boiler/README.md

 ## Description

 This [homebridge](https://github.com/homebridge/homebridge) plugin exposes a web-based boiler to Apple's [HomeKit](http://www.apple.com/ios/home/).
-Using simple HTTP requests, the plugin allows you to control your central heating as well as your hot water if you enable it in the `config.json`.
+Using simple HTTP requests, the plugin allows you to control your central heating as well as your hot water (if enabled in the `config.json`).

-Find script samples for the boiler controller in the _examples_ folder.
+See the `examples` folder for ready-to-use ESP8266 boiler control scripts, featuring both hysteresis and OpenTherm implementations.
+Hysteresis maintains the temperature within a set range, while OpenTherm controls temperature more precicely by modulating the boiler's output.

 ## Installation